houqb/VisionPermutator/README.md

 MLP-like architecture for visual recognition.
 We show that our Vision Permutators are formidable competitors to convolutional neural networks (CNNs) and vision transformers.

-Vision Permutator achieves 81.6% top-1 accuracy on ImageNet without extra large-scale training data (e.g., ImageNet-22k) using only 25M learnable parameters.
-When scaled up to 88M, we attain 83.2% top-1 accuracy.

 We hope this work could encourage researchers to rethink the way of encoding spatial information and facilitate the development of MLP-like models.